 Before you start creating content, gather some data around the average email marketing statistics in your industry.
 If you’re new to email marketing, aim to match or beat the average open rate, conversion rate and number of unsubscribes as a starting point.

+The hard work actually starts once you’ve tempted people into joining your list.
 The hard sell won’t work here.
-Instead, aim to create content that educates prospects, answers their questions and helps them make decisions – this is easier if you keep your understanding of your audience in the back of your mind when crafting content.
+Instead, aim to create content that educates prospects, answers their questions and helps them make decisions.
+Refer back to your list of your target audience’s needs and wants from step 2!

 6. Automate everything